snehaM2210/Project-Merchandise/README.md

-# Project Merchandise
+# Project Merchandise✨

-## Vision
+## 👀 Vision
--To make an e-commerce website (This is only for practice purposes to get hold on react+redux & to learn MERN stack)
+- To make an e-commerce website
+- This is only for practice purposes to get hold on react+redux & to learn MERN stack

-## 🔆 Tech Stack
+## 💻 Tech Stack
 -  HTML
 -  CSS
 -  JavaScript